 Pascal noted that WGClimate actions SIT-30-2 (COP21 inputs) and SIT-30-3 (COP21 EO Handbook) have been completed.
 A brief discussion followed:

 Chu Ishida (JAXA) asked about the next update cycle for the ECV Inventory gap analysis, and Pascal noted that the coming cycle will likely require a couple of years to incorporate lessons learned, and further cycles could be expected to be faster.

+Main Plenary issue: future implementation and applications of the ECV Inventory.

-WGDisasters Chair Ivan Petiteville (ESA) provided an update on a number of WGCV activities, including the Single Hazard pilot projects.
+WGDisasters Chair Ivan Petiteville (ESA) provided an update on WGDisasters activities, covering the pilot projects including the Recovery Observatory (RO).
+It was noted that an updated RO triggering procedure will be put forward for endorsement at Plenary.